rodolfojc/Booking-System-Webpage/README.txt

-WEB DEVELOPMENT
+WEBPAGE BOOKING SYSTEM

-The Index.php is saved in folder Index, the webpage has to start from Index.php file located there, I could not fix a problem with paths if I put Index.php out of the folder.
+The Index.php is saved in folder "Index"
-So I left it in Index folder and the page works perfectly.

 DATABASE DATA